-I'M no expert when it comes to horse racing but I like to think I know my way around a racecard.
+When it comes to horse racing I like to think I know my way around a racecard.
 However, to the uninitiated, all the numbers and abbreviations can seem a little daunting and enough to put people off from getting involved in the Sport of Kings so let's take a look at what it all means.

-So in today's masterclass, I'm going to teach you how to read a race card as well as understand all the abbreviations.
+So in today's masterclass, and with the help of our resident racing tipster, I'm going to teach you how to read a race card as well as understand all the abbreviations thoroughbred racing.

 I've broken down a sample racecard to help any beginners out there understand what all the info that's crammed in actually means;

 The first thing to notice is the colourful array of shirts the jockeys wear.
 These are largely representative of the horse's owners whose stable of horses will often run in the same colours or silks.
 It's therefore not uncommon for an owner to have two or more jockeys in the same race wearing the same colours.

 Next, you'll note all horses are listed in numerical order, in this instance 1-9.

 Note that on online racecards the horses can often be listed in betting order with the favourite at the top.

 Under the horse's number, you can see another number in brackets.
 This is the number of the stall the horse will start the race from in a flat race, called its draw.
 The draw can be an important factor, especially in shorter races and larger fields where there is a bias for faster ground on particular sides of the racecourse.